deferpanic/goweave/README.md

   * example of matching functions
     -- right now we simply re-write functions ala, gofmt for around advice matching on regex..

+    -- we want to be able to do a fn declaration match..

   * logo